vsoni555/Operations-Analytics-Investigating-Metric-Spike/README.md

 # Operations-Analytics-Investigating-Metric-Spike
  This case study is focused on carrying out in-depth analysis of operations of a company.
 Metric spike investigation is also an important part of operation analytics.
-Description:
-Operation Analytics is the analysis done for the complete end to end operations of a company.
-With the help of this, the company then finds the areas on which it must improve upon.
-You work closely with the ops team, support team, marketing team, etc and help them derive insights out of the data they collect.
-Investigating metric spike is also an important part of operation analytics as being a Data Analyst one must be able to understand or make other teams understand questions like- Why is there a dip in daily engagement?
-Why have sales taken a dip?
-Etc. Questions like these must be answered daily and for that its very important to investigate metric spike.

 Case Study 1 (Job Data)
 Below is the structure of the table with the definition of each column that you must work on: